 Key differences between Chapter 7 and Chapter 13 bankruptcy

-On behalf of Ambrogio, Pletter & Associates, LLC | Feb 6, 2019 | Chapter 7 Bankruptcy
+On Behalf of Ambrogio, Pletter & Associates, LLC | Feb 6, 2019 | Chapter 7 Bankruptcy

 Filing for bankruptcy can be an essential lifeline for Connecticut consumers who are drowning in debt.
 However, deciding to file for bankruptcy is not quite as simple as filing a piece of paper and then going from there.
 Before any of that can take place, individuals...